-It is only recently that recovery plans have begun to involve thorough genetic monitoring of plant populations that have been restored or rescued through reinforcements or (re)introductions (e.g. Zavodna et al. 2015; Rodríguez-Rodríguez et al. 2018).
-Practical information and framework for implementing genetic surveys of threatened animal and plant species are available (e.g. Schwartz et al. 2007; Menges 2008; Flanagan et al. 2018; Godefroid & Van Rossum 2018).
-However, they are still incomplete for translocated plant populations or are lost in more general reviews.
-Plants have particular characteristics compared to most animals, such as the inability to escape unsuitable habitat conditions, gene dispersal mediated by pollen and seeds, and often the ability to propagate asexually.
-Plant translocations also show some specificities, such as the need to transplant a large number of individuals, often of a single founder stage (seeds or juveniles), which creates a population with an even age or stage structure (Godefroid et al. 2011; Maschinski & Albrecht 2017).
+It is only recently that recovery plans have begun to incorporate thorough genetic monitoring of plant populations restored or rescued through reinforcements, introductions, or reintroductions (e.g., Zavodna et al. 2015; Rodríguez-Rodríguez et al. 2018).
+Practical information and a framework for implementing genetic surveys of threatened animal and plant species are available (e.g., Schwartz et al. 2007; Menges 2008; Flanagan et al. 2018; Godefroid & Van Rossum 2018).
+However, they are incomplete for translocated plant populations or are lost in more general reviews.
+Plants have particular characteristics relative to most animals, such as the inability to escape unsuitable conditions, gene dispersal mediated by pollen and seeds, and often the ability to propagate asexually.
+Plant translocations also have some specificities, such as the need to transplant a large number of individuals, often of a single founder stage (seeds or juveniles), which creates a population with an even age or stage structure (Godefroid et al. 2011; Maschinski & Albrecht 2017).
 When transplants are previously grown in ex situ conditions, selective conditions may differ from the field, possibly leading to differential survival and genetic variation (Alonso et al. 2014; Basey et al. 2015; St. Clair et al. 2020).
-Therefore, guidelines for monitoring translocations of plant species somewhat differ from animal species.
-In the present paper, we review the existing literature on genetic monitoring of translocated plant populations.
-We propose a series of practical guidelines for the genetic monitoring necessary to evaluate the success of plant translocations, including methodological aspects and genetic data analyses, organized according to the goal of the translocation, the sources used, and the possible questions to address (success criteria).
+Therefore, guidelines for monitoring translocations of plant species differ somewhat from animal species.

+We reviewed the existing literature on genetic monitoring of translocated plant populations and based on our findings we devised practical genetic monitoring guidelines for evaluation of plant translocations.
+The guidelines include methodological aspects and genetic data analyses and are organized according to goals of the translocation, sources used, and possible questions to address (success criteria).